 - Once dry, fold it up and place it into a container with a secure lid to prevent animals and debris from causing damage.

 Generally, solar covers grip pretty well on the water surface and do not require anything to weigh them down or prevent blowing.
-If you’re having problems with it, contact a pool specialist, like LinerWorld.
+If you’re having problems with your solar cover blowing in the wind:

 The bubble side goes down on a solar pool cover.
 The heat gets trapped in the bubbles, so this allows more surface area of the cover and the bubbles to touch the water and heat it up!